 The SDR peak brightness is decent.
 While the Dell S2716DG will get bright enough to suit most environments, direct light sources such as windows might cause reflections too strong for the monitor to remain usable.

 HDR is not supported on this monitor.

 Poor horizontal viewing angle.
 Most noticeable are its raised black levels which shift with fairly small lateral movements.
-The brightness fares a bit better, but users shouldn't expect the Dell Gaming S2716DG to remain accurate off-axis.
+The brightness fares a bit better, but users shouldn't expect the S2716DG to remain accurate off-axis.

 Mediocre vertical viewing angle.
 As is typical of TN-type LCD monitors. the picture deteriorates very rapidly when viewing the monitor from below.
 Colors shift to an inverted state and the screen dims significantly.
 Picture quality is retained decently when viewed from above.

 The S2716DG has a better than average gray uniformity, as seen in our test pictures.
 Looking at the 50% gray uniformity picture, we can see that the top part and the edges are a bit darker than the center of the screen but overall, it is not too bad and a dirty screen effect is not noticeable, making this monitor suitable for content with even colors like sports or generated graphics.

 The monitor fares a bit better in our 5% gray uniformity test picture, as no major issues show themselves at this intensity, matching the low result in our standard deviation and DSE calculation.

 The Dell S2716DG black uniformity is awful and is one of the worse we have measured.
 The edges of the monitor are all a bit brighter than the rest of the screen, and they even have a blue tint.
 There is also a strange rectangular zone near the center of the screen, where clouding is more prominent.
 All this results in a poor dark room performance, as those come up when displaying very dark content, and this is particularly striking when the monitor is used in a dark room.